 Europeanization Beyond Process

-As a policy hub, Aspen Germany will support selected policy research organizations from the Western Balkans in identifying potential local partners in Berlin, facilitate for their scoping or advocacy visits, and assist with the preparations of these visits, including the setup of meetings, and a roundtable event to increase outreach.
-The visiting delegations should be limited to three representatives from each visiting organization, for whom Aspen Germany will cover travel and accommodation expenses.
+As a Policy Hub, Aspen Germany will support selected policy research organizations from the Western Balkans in identifying potential local partners in Berlin, facilitate for their scoping or advocacy visits, and assist with the preparations of these visits, including the setup of meetings, and a roundtable event to increase outreach.
+Physical visits are subject to the limitations of the ongoing public health situation in Germany and the Western Balkans as well as the international travel restrictions resulting from it.
+The Aspen Institute Germany reserves the right to monitor and evaluate the situation and make decisions regarding the format of any visit on a rolling basis.
+Depending on the developments of the ongoing public health situation, visits to Berlin are likely to take place in an online format.
 The specific date of the visit is determined in coordination with Aspen Germany and successful applicants.
 For more information on the difference between scoping and advocacy visits, please see the section entitled “Eligible Activities” below.

 Submission of the Application

-To submit your application please fill out this survey.
+To submit your application please fill out our application survey.
 By submitting your answers, you confirm to have read the call for applications, that your organization is eligible to apply, and that you meet the conditions required for admission to the program.

 After submitting your application via the survey, Aspen Germany will evaluate your application.
 Please be sure to submit all requested information, as we will not consider incomplete applications.